CrowKing63/FaceDrive/README.md

 1. **Grant Camera Permission**
    - On first launch, macOS will request camera access
-   - Click "OK" to allow FaceDrive to use your camera
+   - Click "OK" to allow MagicScroll to use your camera

 2. **Grant Accessibility Permission** ⚠️ **Critical Step**
-   - FaceDrive requires Accessibility permissions to control your mouse and keyboard
+   - MagicScroll requires Accessibility permissions to control scrolling
    - Go to **System Settings** → **Privacy & Security** → **Accessibility**
-   - Find "FaceDrive" in the list and enable it
+   - Find "MagicScroll" (or "FaceDrive") in the list and enable it
    - You may need to restart the app after granting permission

 3. **Automatic Calibration**
-   - When you first open the dashboard, FaceDrive will calibrate to your neutral expression
+   - On first launch, MagicScroll automatically calibrates to your neutral expression
+   - Keep a relaxed, neutral face for 3 seconds
-   - Keep a neutral face during this brief calibration period
+   - The menu bar icon will show a dashed face during calibration
-   - A calibration overlay will appear and disappear automatically

-4. **Configure Your First Action**
-   - Click the FaceDrive icon in the menu bar
-   - Choose an expression (e.g., "Smile")
-   - Select an action from the dropdown (e.g., "Left Click")
+   - Icon changes to a smiling face when ready

+4. **Start Using**
+   - Open your mouth to scroll down
+   - Close your eyes (hold briefly) to scroll up
-   - Adjust the sensitivity slider if needed
+   - Open the dashboard to adjust sensitivity if needed
-   - Try the expression to trigger the action!
+   - Use the pause feature when you need a break

 ## 📖 Usage Guide

-### Basic Configuration
+### Quick Start

+1. **Launch MagicScroll**
+   - The app appears in your menu bar
+   - Automatic calibration runs for 3 seconds (keep a neutral face)
+   - Menu bar icon shows calibration status (dashed face → smiling face)

-1. **Open the Dashboard**
+2. **Open the Dashboard**
-   - Click the FaceDrive menu bar icon
+   - Click the MagicScroll menu bar icon
+   - Select "Open Dashboard"
-   - The dashboard window will appear
+   - The dashboard window appears with live camera preview

-2. **Configure an Expression**
-   - Find the expression you want to use (e.g., "Mouth Open")
-   - Select an action from the dropdown menu
+3. **Start Scrolling**
+   - **Mouth Open**: Scroll down
+   - **Eye Close** (hold for ~0.5s): Scroll up
-   - Watch the real-time meter to see your current expression value
+   - Watch the expression meters for real-time feedback
-   - The red line shows the trigger threshold
-   - Click "Set" to auto-set the threshold to your current expression value

-3. **Adjust Sensitivity**
-   - Use the "Sens:" slider to adjust the trigger threshold
-   - Lower values = more sensitive (easier to trigger)
-   - Higher values = less sensitive (harder to trigger)

-4. **Change Trigger Direction**
-   - Click the "< (Less)" or "> (More)" button
-   - **"< (Less)"**: Triggers when value drops *below* threshold (e.g., for wink/eye close)
-   - **"> (More)"**: Triggers when value rises *above* threshold (e.g., for mouth open)
+### Pause/Resume

+**Pausing Expression Recognition:**
+1. Click the MagicScroll menu bar icon
+2. Select "Pause"
+3. The menu bar icon changes to a gray dashed face
+4. All facial expression detection is suspended

+**Resuming:**
+1. Click the menu bar icon
+2. Select "Resume"
+3. The icon returns to normal (smiling face)
+4. Expression detection resumes immediately

+**Use Cases for Pause:**
+- Taking a break without quitting the app
+- Temporarily disabling scrolling during video calls
+- Preventing accidental triggers while eating or talking

 ### Calibration

-Calibration is essential for accurate detection.
-It sets your neutral baseline.

-**When to Calibrate:**
-- After launching the app (done automatically)
-- When switching users
-- When lighting conditions change significantly
-- When expression detection feels "off"

-**How to Calibrate:**
-1. Ensure you have a neutral expression (relaxed face)
-2. Click the "Calibrate Face (Neutral)" button
-3. Hold your neutral expression for 1-2 seconds
-4. All expression meters should return to near-zero

-### Global Sensitivity Adjustments

-At the top of the dashboard, you'll find global gain controls:

-- **Eye**: Increases/decreases eye detection sensitivity (inverted scale)
-- **Mouth H**: Adjusts mouth opening/closing sensitivity
-- **Mouth W**: Adjusts smile (mouth width) sensitivity
-- **Eyebrow**: Adjusts eyebrow raise sensitivity
-- **Smooth**: Controls smoothing factor (higher = more stable but less responsive)
-- **Wink**: Sets how long you must hold a wink before it triggers

-### Creating Gesture Combinations

-Gesture combinations allow multiple expressions to be active simultaneously before triggering an action.

-1. Switch to the "Combos" tab
-2. Click "Add New Combination"
-3. Select the first expression (e.g., "Eyebrow Raise")
-4. Select the second expression (e.g., "Smile")
-5. Choose the action to trigger
-6. Click "Add Combination"

-**Note:** Both expressions must be active (above/below their respective thresholds) for the combo to trigger.

-### Profile Management

-Profiles let you save different configurations for various use cases.

-**Creating a Profile:**
-1. Configure your expressions and settings
-2. Type a name in the "Profile Name" field
-3. Click "Save"

-**Switching Profiles:**
-- Use the profile dropdown to select a saved profile
-- All settings will immediately switch to that profile

-**Deleting a Profile:**
-- Select the profile you want to delete
-- Click the trash icon
-- Confirm deletion

-**Note:** You cannot delete your last remaining profile.

-## 🎮 Example Use Cases

-### Hands-Free Browsing
-- **Smile** → Left Click (click links)
-- **Mouth Open** → Scroll Down
-- **Mouth Close** (Lips Pressed) → Scroll Up
-- **Mouth Right** → Move Right
-- **Mouth Left** → Move Left

-### Gaming
-- **Wink Left** → Left Click (fire)
-- **Wink Right** → Right Click (aim)
-- **Mouth Left** → Move Left
-- **Mouth Right** → Move Right
-- **Eyebrow Raise** → Jump (Space)
+Calibration sets your neutral facial expression baseline for accurate detection.

+**Automatic Calibration:**
+- Runs automatically on app launch
+- Takes 3 seconds
+- Menu bar icon shows dashed face during calibration
+- Keep a relaxed, neutral expression

+**Manual Calibration:**
+1. Click the menu bar icon
+2. Select "Calibrate Face (Neutral)"
+3. Keep a neutral expression for 3 seconds
+4. Icon changes from dashed to smiling when complete

+**When to Recalibrate:**
+- Expression detection feels inaccurate
+- Lighting conditions change significantly
+- Switching users
+- Camera position changes

+### Adjusting Sensitivity

+**Expression Thresholds:**
+- Each expression has a sensitivity slider in the dashboard
+- Lower threshold = easier to trigger
+- Higher threshold = harder to trigger
+- Watch the real-time meter to find the right value

+**Trigger Direction:**
+- **"< (Less)"**: Triggers when value drops *below* threshold (for eye close)
+- **"> (More)"**: Triggers when value rises *above* threshold (for mouth open)

+**Global Controls:**
+- **Mouth Gain**: Overall mouth detection sensitivity
+- **Eye Gain**: Overall eye detection sensitivity
+- **Smoothing**: Reduces jitter (higher = smoother but less responsive)
+- **Scroll Speed**: How fast scrolling occurs
+- **Duration**: How long to hold expression before triggering

+### Settings Persistence

+All your settings are automatically saved:
+- Configuration changes save automatically after 1 second
+- Settings persist across app launches
+- No manual save required
+- Calibration values are preserved

+## 🎮 Use Cases

+### Hands-Free Web Browsing
+Perfect for reading long articles, social media feeds, or documentation:
+- **Mouth Open**: Scroll down through content
+- **Eye Close**: Scroll back up
+- **Pause**: Take a break or interact with keyboard/mouse normally

+### Reading Documents
+Navigate through PDFs, ebooks, or long documents:
+- **Mouth Open**: Move to next page/section
+- **Eye Close**: Return to previous content
+- **Adjustable Speed**: Fine-tune scroll speed for comfortable reading

 ### Accessibility
-- **Smile** → Enter
-- **Pucker** → Escape
-- **Eye Close** → Left Click
-- **Eyebrow Raise + Smile** → Copy
-- **Eyebrow Raise + Pucker** → Paste
+Provides hands-free scrolling for users with limited mobility:
+- **Simple Expressions**: Only two easy-to-perform expressions needed
+- **Customizable Sensitivity**: Adjust to individual capabilities
+- **Duration Controls**: Prevent accidental triggers
+- **Pause Feature**: Easy control when assistance is needed

-### Document Editing
+### Multitasking
-- **Mouth Open** → Arrow Down
-- **Lips Pressed** → Arrow Up
-- **Mouth Right** → Arrow Right
-- **Mouth Left** → Arrow Left
-- **Smile** → Space
+Scroll while your hands are busy:
+- Reading recipes while cooking
+- Following tutorials while working
+- Browsing content while eating
+- Reviewing documents while taking notes

 ## 🐛 Troubleshooting